-Summary of St Jerome, Priest, and Doctor of the Church.
+Summary: St Jerome, Priest, and Doctor of the Church.
 Born about 340 at Strido on the Adriatic coast; baptised in Rome while studying the classics, became a hermit in Syria for a time and was ordained a priest.
-Later retained as papal secretary by Saint Damasus (11 December) he began work on a new Latin translation of the Bible, known as the Vulgate.
+He began work on a new Latin translation of the Bible.
 Finally settling in Bethlehem where he founded monasteries, he devoted himself to studying the Scriptures, writing, and teaching.
-Often irascible and intolerant, he is remembered for his asceticism and scholarship and, above all, for his incomparable service to the word of God.
+He is remembered for his asceticism and scholarship and his incomparable service to the word of God.

 Jerome, along with Ambrose, Augustine and Gregory the Great, is one of the four Latin Doctors of the Church.
 A brilliant scripture scholar, a passionate ascetic, a sarcastic wit and an open friend with women – he makes an intriguing study as a saint.